-Choosing the right fertilizer for your lawn care routine depends on your environment, your lawn goals, and the dedication you have to upkeep for your lawn.
+Choosing the right fertilizer for your lawn care routine depends on your environment, your lawn goals, and the dedication you have to the upkeep of your lawn.
 One of the crucial choices you must make in your lawn care regimen is the type of fertilizer to use.
 Before you can look at the needs of your lawn to choose a formula, you first have to decide whether to use liquid lawn fertilizer or granular fertilizer.
 There are quite a few factors that come into play when deciding between liquid and granular, but here at Simple Lawn Solutions, we’ll break it down to make the decision easy for you, and your lawn care regimen!

 Liquid lawn fertilizer is a liquid concentrate of nutrients for your lawn.
 This concentration is added to water to create a nourishing solution of food for your plants and grass.
 It is a fast-absorbing way to fertilize your lawn and plants.

 Granular lawn fertilizer is fertilizer known as dry pellets or solid fertilizer.
 As a solid, this fertilizer is scattered onto your lawn.
-This is the slow-release fertilizer to feed your lawn and plants.

 In terms of lawn care, plants need three basic nutrients for growth, root development, enhancing green, and strengthening.
 Those nutrients are nitrogen, phosphorous, and potassium.
 Both liquid lawn fertilizer and granular fertilizer contain these three main nutrients, and plants can’t tell the difference.

-While the type of nutrients and amount of each are the same in liquid lawn fertilizer compared to granular, the distribution within the fertilizers may be different.
+While the type of nutrients and amount of each is the same in liquid lawn fertilizer compared to granular, the distribution within the fertilizers may be different.
 In liquid lawn fertilizer, each ounce and drop of fertilizer contains identical nutrient percentages to the rest of the bottle.
 In granular fertilizer, each dry pellet may contain a different variation.
 This means when spreading your fertilizer, you know there is an even distribution of nutrients in liquid form, but in granular, you may have patches of high concentration dry pellets in one area, and undernourished in other areas.